AjayaRamachandran/symphony/README.md

 <img src='https://www.dropbox.com/scl/fi/ea1aptg9w9rw3bj1yk8qs/Button-Design.jpg?rlkey=oii350uwr275ausjorw1g3dml&st=6teh57aa&raw=1' width='100%'>
 </p>

 - **Standard Buttons** can be seen in the toolbar or in left and right panels.
-They are often stateless (but not always), and don't command user attention, as if all such buttons were bold, they would be fighting for attention.
+They are often stateless (but not always), and don't command user attention, since if all such buttons were bold, they would be fighting for attention.
 - **Heavy Buttons** can be seen in modals, often reading "Next" or "Done" or "Delete".
 These perform big actions, including closing the modal itself, and need to distinguish themselves from the rest of the options on the modal.
 - **Call-to-Action** is used in the "Open in Editor" button.
 This is a special button as it launches a whole separate window, and represents the program state changing.
 This button style is used incredibly sparingly (so far, only once) as it is very commanding of attention.

-### Optical Sizing
+### Optical Spacing
 A common example used to explain optical sizing is the [circles and squares example.](https://bjango.com/articles/opticaladjustments/) In *Symphony* (and many other softwares) a more common optical sizing problem is seen: large and small text.
 A common misconception is that all left or right-justified text should align to the same pixel -- however, this will lead to the smallest text feeling pushed further to the edge than the larger text, since more of its details are optically closer to the edge.
 We must shift smaller text away from the edge to keep them feeling optically aligned.

 <p align='center'>